sncf-connect-tech/nexus_uploader/README.rst

    Nexus host, not to the Internet
 -  support ``-e`` editable packages in ``requirements.txt``
 -  support package URL fallbacks as comments in ``requirements.txt``
+-  can select only Python 2 packages with `--allowed-pkg-classifiers py2.py3-none-any,py2-none-any`
 -  a list of packages already included in the base environment can be specified (e.g. if you are using Anaconda), so that they will be excluded from the final ``nexus-requirements.txt``